Mad Youth: Plot summary

-Divorcée Marian Morgan (Compson) hires a male escort Count DeHoven (Willy Castello), who has an affair with her teenage daughter, Mary (Ainslee).
+Divorcée Lucy Morgan hires a male escort Count DeHoven, who has an affair with her teenage daughter, Marian.

-After her wild parties, with jitterbugs and strip poker, Helen's grandmother (Fealy), locks her out of the house, and she runs away to marry a man she met through correspondence.
+After her wild parties, with jitterbugs and strip poker, Helen's grandmother, locks her out of the house, and she runs away to marry a man she met through correspondence.

-Marian gets fed up with her daughter and her friends.
+Lucy gets fed up with her daughter and her friends.
 She laments that she never got to be young, and free, like they are; and, tells her daughter to go live with her father for a while.
-Mary doesn't get along with his new wife; so, she decides to go visit Helen, after getting a letter, from her.
+Marian does not get along with his new wife; so, she decides to go visit Helen, after getting a letter, from her.

-The "Count" is furious with Marian, for letting her daughter traipse across the country, without knowing who she is with; and, warns her that mail-order marriage scams can be one of the worst traps there is.
-Together they track down an address, and he hurries to try to save Mary and Helen (Atkinson).
+The "Count" is furious with Lucy, for letting her daughter traipse across the country, without knowing who she is with; and, warns her that mail-order marriage scams can be one of the worst traps there is.
+Together they track down an address, and he hurries to try to save Marian and Helen.

 The girls have been imprisoned in a prostitution and white slavery ring, in a big old mansion.
 It was all a ruse; and, Helen was beaten until she gave in, and wrote to send for her friend.

 Time is running out.
-It looks like there's going to be a fight, if the “Count” is going to save Mary, and marry her, before she disappears into the underworld, forever.
+It looks like there's going to be a fight, if the “Count” is going to save Marian, and marry her, before she disappears into the underworld, forever.